MykeSelivanov/jd-java-springboot/README.md

 # jd-java-springboot
 Cheat-sheet repository for building SpringBoot applications <br>
-Module names are self explanatory
+Module names are self explanatory and contain practical examples to explain the concept

 ## Technologies
 - Spring